 “Gratitude is a powerful catalyst for happiness.
 It’s the spark that lights a fire of joy in your soul,” says Amy Collette.
-We express our gratitude by saying “thank you” when somebody gives us a gift, holds a door open for us, or during every-day family meals.
+We express our gratitude by saying “thank you” when somebody gives us a gift, holds a door open for us, or during everyday family meals.
 This might be why many of us have taken gratitude for granted — just something we do without thinking much about it.
 Yet, the perception of gratitude has been shifting.
-According to recent research, people who are grateful report a host of positive benefits, including greater happiness.
+According to recent research, grateful people report a host of positive benefits, including greater happiness.
 Interested?
 Find out more about the benefits of gratitude below.

 Ancient and contemporary intellectuals have discussed the important role gratitude plays in our everyday lives.
 Seneca believed that gratitude was one of the tenets of a prosperous civilization.
 He also believed it was one of the components of happiness, saying “I am grateful, not in order that my neighbor, provoked by the earlier act of kindness, maybe more ready to benefit me, but simply in order that I may perform a most pleasant and beautiful act; I feel grateful, not because it profits me, but because it pleases me.”
 Similarly, Adam Smith said, “the duties of gratitude are perhaps the most sacred of all those which the beneficent virtues prescribe to us”.